hackerb9/Tandy-Terminfo/README.md

-Tip 2: You can automatically source the td200 script from your .bash_profile automatically when logging in from a serial port like so:
+Tip 2: You can automatically source the td200 script from your .bash_profile when logging in from a serial port like
+so:

     # If logging in from a serial console,
     # it's my Tandy 200 Portable Computer.